mdo992/bobsgame-fonts/Pixel Sans.md

 ### Font Replacement (PS3)
 Use [Flash Font Replacer](http://ps3xploit.com/hfw/flash_font_replacer/flash_font_replacer.html) or Rebug Toolbox with FileZilla to change the font. **Pixel Sans** or **Pixel Sans Terminal** or **Pixel Sans Textbook** is named `SCE-PS3-RD-R-LATIN.TTF` and `SCE-PS3-RD-R-LATIN2.TTF` and **Pixel Sans Fallback** is named `SCE-PS3-NR-R-JPN.TTF` (Japanese) or `SCE-PS3-YG-R-KOR.TTF` (Korean).

 **P.S.** The console stores its fonts in `data/font` or `dev_rebug/data/font` (Rebug Toolbox with FileZilla).
-The font can be changed in **Settings: Theme Settings: Font** (make sure the firmware language is not set to Chinese or Korean).
-Using system software versions older than 4.81 or a non-PlayStation 3 user agent (e.g. PlayStation 4) will disable all features and using the tool under non-hybrid system software will show a message on loading.
+The font can be changed in **Settings: Theme Settings: Font** (make sure the firmware language is not Chinese or Korean).
+Using the system software with a version older than 4.81 or a non-PlayStation 3 browser (e.g. Firefox Desktop or WebPositive) will display a message and disable all features.
+Also, using the tool under a non-hybrid version will show a message on loading.

 ### Font Linking (Windows and Wine)
 Use the registry editor to add **Pixel Sans**, **Pixel Sans Terminal** and **Pixel Sans Textbook** to `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontLink\SystemLink` with the value `Pixel Sans Fallback.ttf,Pixel Sans Fallback` and restart the computer.